petertorelli/gstreamer-cheatsheet/README.md

 ## Compiling and installing

 Compiling was unsuccessful for some very strange reasons.
-Even installation via MacPorts and Brew provided a mixed-back of
+Even installation via MacPorts and Brew provided a mixed-bag of issues.

 Attempt #1 : Runtime frameworks from the website.
 THese are just frameworks and do not have the `gst-*` command-line functions.